 9.30 – 11.00am: Conference Lecture by our Guest of Honour, Yrsa Sigurðardóttir

 Jake Kerridge: Mayhem Parva: The Perfect Place for a Murder

 Stella Duffy: Writing Ngaio Marsh’s ‘Primordial' New Zealand in the 21st Century

 1.00pm: Closing Remarks

 The bookstore, provided by Blackwell’s and situated in the Foyer of the JdP Building, will be open throughout the weekend.
 It will have all the speakers’ available books and also books of other crime-writers attending the conference.

 St Hilda’s College, University of Oxford, is on the banks of the River Cherwell overlooking the meadows and spires of the city.
 Its lovely gardens sweep down to the river, which is famous for punting and picnics.
 The centre of Oxford is a few minutes walk away, but the College itself lies in a pleasantly secluded area away from the noise and bustle of the city.
 B&B is offered and can be extended before or after the conference.
 Access by train is good and there are excellent coach services to Oxford from Central London and from Heathrow & Gatwick airports.
 Parking may be available for conference guests.

 Accommodation at St Hilda’s is mainly in single rooms but we do have a few twin rooms and where a twin room is not available couples are put in adjoining rooms.
 Unfortunately the college cannot guarantee en-suite accommodation but all rooms have washbasins and all buildings have bathrooms with showers which are private, individual units that have recently been modernised.
 Tea & coffee making facilities are provided in every room.

-For further information including booking extra B&B dates or with any special requirements not mentioned on this site please call Triona Adams at St Hilda's College Development Office 01865 276 828 or by email.
+For further information including booking extra B&B dates or with any special requirements not mentioned on this site please call Triona Adams at St Hilda's College Development Office 01865 276 828.